 How to start small if you’re a binge writer:

 In binge writing, the small steps are part of the preparation.

 For example: writing a 25,000-word novella in three days starts several months out, with making sure the calendar is clear over the Labour Day weekend.

-Then because I respond well to external pressure, I register for the International 3-Day Novel Contest and pay my hard-earned fifty bucks to participate.
+Then because I respond well to external pressure, I register for the International 3-Day Novel Contest [sadly, this contest is now defunct] and pay my hard-earned fifty bucks to participate.